play-with-go/play-with-go/CONTRIBUTING.md

 Run the environment in one terminal:

 ```
+./_scripts/dc.sh build
 ./_scripts/dc.sh up
 ```

 ### You're ready to start writing guides!

 At this point you're ready to start writing guides.
-As a reminder, refer back to the guide that explains [how to write `play-with-go.dev` guides](https://play-with-go.dev/writing-play-with-go-guides) for a step-by-step explanation of the process and concepts involved.
+As a reminder, refer back to the guide that explains how to write `play-with-go.dev` guides (link to follow - blocked on [#64](https://github.com/play-with-go/play-with-go/issues/64)) for a step-by-step explanation of the process and concepts involved.

 ## I'm stuck/lost/other